Jenny Greene: Biography

-In 2000, Greene received a B.S in astronomy and physics (summa cum laude) from Yale University.
-She then attended Harvard for her Ph.D in Astronomy, her thesis entitled The Growth of Black Holes: From Primordial Seeds to Local Demographics.
+In 2000, Greene received a B.S. in astronomy and physics (summa cum laude) from Yale University.
+She moved to Harvard where she earned her Ph.D. in astronomy, with a thesis entitled The Growth of Black Holes: From Primordial Seeds to Local Demographics.
+After a post-doctoral fellowship at Princeton, she became an assistant professor of astronomy at UT Austin.
+Since 2011, she has been a faculty member in the Astrophysical Sciences department at Princeton where she is currently a professor of astrophysics.